mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 are assigned to leaders who organise them as necessary using layers of command and organization.

-A ‘significant vessel’ means any ship with respectable combat capability, including relatively small patrol and escort ships.
+A 'significant vessel' means any ship with respectable combat capability, including relatively small patrol and escort ships.
 Ships in the cruiser class are rarely assigned to formations smaller than a herd of the outer